| (hier gehts zur Presserklärung) Liebe Leute, hier eine News in Sachen GATS-Politik der EU. Moderne Herrschaft

 a vast and disparate range of economic activities and dominate the economies

+of developed and many developing countries.
 Access to high-quality services, in particular infrastructure-related services

 such as telecommunications, transport, and financial services, benefit the whole